From the Woo to the Goo

 Tar punishes.
 It suffocates the skin.
 People used to get ‘tarred and feathered’ as a form of torture.
 The Ku Klux Klan used to host tar and feather parties.
 But tar also preserves, especially bones of trapped animals.
 It must have been terrifying to run into a tar pit in prehistory.
 They were, like our ancient predators, an interspecies source of anxiety.
 It’s in our genes to be afraid of tar pits, “slime pits,” The Valley of Siddim—the Dead Sea—was said to be full of them.

 Tar is also powerful, like armor.
 In Genesis 11:3, it’s a glue and new technology.
 In one story, the tar sealing the ark helps save and preserve all life.
 In Exodus, Moses’s mother covers the wicker basket with tar and pitch, and then releases the precious bundle into the Nile.
-Today, Michael Garfield points out that black goo is the radar-scattering black paint on spy planes.
+Today, futurist Michael Garfield points out that black goo is the radar-scattering black paint used on spy planes.

 Little Nemo: Adventures In Slumberland (1989) features a version of black goo called The Nightmare King who bubbles up from the shadows like lava.
 It’s blacker than night, blacker than Anish Kappor’s Vantablack®, it acts like The Blob (1958) or like stages of the Mindflayer in Stranger Things (2016) creeping along the floor, squeezing in through the cracks of the door, coming in through your window at night.
 In the Marvel Universe, black goo is called a Symbiote, a parasite that can envelop its hosts like an armored costume, creating a bond through which the host’s mind can be influenced.
 We see this in Venom (2018), and in what comes out of the meteorite in Spiderman 3 (2007)/ In Star Trek: The Next Generation (1988), there is an episode called “Skin of Evil,” that stars a black goo alien named Armus who morphs into a human shape.